Elevation: 8,852 ft

 This peak is not in the book.
 The first article is by Matt Durrant.
 The second contribution is by Livingston Douglas.
 Both submissions will aid in your exploration of this interesting peak.
 USGS Paris Peak.
 Updated October 2018

 This peak is located southwest of Paris Peak and can be climbed along with White Face Peak which sits just to to its west.
 This very interesting peak is what separates the North Fork Bloomington drainage from Bloomington Canyon.
-What it lacks in elevation gain, it makes up for in interesting features.
+What it lacks in elevation gain, it makes up for in unique features.
 Its summit is part of a long, east-west trending wall of rock towers.
 When approached from the east, the mountain is a pretty straightforward Class 2 climb.
 From the west, however, it is a solid Class 3 climb with serious deadfall in the forest below.